|Allium Tricoccum – commonly known as ramps but also called wild leek, spring onion, or ramson.|

 • Trading post owned by Simon Guillory of Michilimackinac, manager not known; c.1716-[?].
 Opposite Merchandise Mart on the west bank of the north branch of the Chicago River, which was still called Guillory River in 1824 and 1830.
 Gurdon Hubbard described the site as it appeared in 1818, sometime after it had been vacated by French traders forced out of business by the American Fur Company.
-Guillory's father, also Guillory, was a trader to the Great Lakes as early as 1683.
+Guillory's father, also Guillory, was a trader in the Great Lakes as early as 1683.

 • Farm of Jean Baptiste Pointe de Sable, c.1784-1800.
 Near the site of Tribune Tower, later 'owned' by John Kinzie.